How to measure your own myopia and astigmatism at home

 Measurements for Astigmatism

 First you need to do this one eye at a time.
-So close or cover one eye and move the dial away until the first line on the chart starts to become blurry.
+So close or cover one eye and move away from the dial until the first line on the chart starts to become blurry.
 That’s the Axis of your astigmatism, make note of it.
 Also make a note of the distance you just measured.
 Now continue to push the dial away until the last line becomes blurry and make note of that measurement.

 Now you need to convert both of those measurements into diopters the same way you did above and then deduct one from the other.